noman-bashir/noman-bashir.github.io/_news/announcement_11.md

 related_posts: false
 ---

-Over the next two months, I will give talks at UW-Madison, Duke, and U Waterloo on "Designing the Next Generation of Computer Systems for Sustainable AI".
+I will give a talk on "Designing the Next Generation of Computer Systems for Sustainable AI" at **UW-Madison ECE Rising Star Seminar** on 02/27/2025.